bronyaaarand/RaidenBot/README.md

 2. **API**: The backend API is responsible for ensuring smooth interaction between the mobile app and the necessary data.
 It acts as a bridge to support data exchange and processing required by the app's functionalities.

-The project integrates modern technologies to provide users with an interactive and responsive mobile experience.
+The project integrates above technologies to provide users with an interactive and responsive mobile experience.

 ## Structure